 The divorce attorneys with the Law Office of Bryan Fagan, PLLC would like to outline some factors that we believe are important in a young child (under three years of age) custody in Texas divorce cases.
 While there are few things that we can tell you with one hundred percent certainty, there are items that are worth informing you all of.

 Are mothers granted custody automatically for children under the age of three?

 In a word- no. Just because a child is young or nursing does not mean that it is a given that the mother will be granted primary conservatorship without further discussion or challenge from a father.

-Not specifically, no. It’s the case where there is not much as far as detail that is available on this precise subject.
+Not specifically, no. It’s the case where it is not much as far as a detail available on this precise subject.

-A judge will review the situation presented to him or her and will determine what is in the child’s best interests.
+A judge will review the situation presented to him or her and determine what is in the child’s best interests.
 A conservatorship arrangement with visitation for the non-primary parent will be scheduled and ordered.
-While this is not an exhaustive list of what a judge would primarily consider you can safely bet that the following will be considered when a decision on custody has to be made:
+While this is not an exhaustive list of what a judge would primarily consider, you can safely bet that the following will be considered when a custody decision has to be made:

 - the relationship between each parent and the child

 - if there is any history of domestic violence or drug abuse by either parent

 - the potential home environments that each parent offers the child